arsalunic/Tetris/README.md

 	* http://tetris.wikia.com/wiki/Scoring

 //Contributions
-A huge thanks to Junaid Farooqui and Thuong Mai, who helped me out on this one.
+A huge thanks to Jeff and Arsalan, who helped me out on this one.